 Don't Use The Wrong Sized Strings!

 I was told once by a great salesman at the local music school that it didn’t matter how big the strings were, as long as they were the right string.
-Needless to say, I never went back to purchase anything from that music school!
+Needless to say, I never went back to purchase anything from this seller again!

 If your string is too big, the sound will warp when you play with more pressure.
 If your string is too small, there will be insufficient length to attach it to it’s peg.